nuclearcat/arduino-collectd/README.md

 # arduino-collectd
 CollectD implementation for arduino

-Simple way to test it on any ubuntu or raspberry: apt-get install collectd
+Simple way to test it, install collectd server on any ubuntu (including raspberry):
+`apt-get install collectd`

 Simple /etc/collectd/collectd.conf configuration
 Replace 10.255.255.1 by your internal ip, or if you have DHCP and host is not exposed to internet, use 0.0.0.0